macrozone/location_service/app/app.coffee.md

 	Collections =
 		Locations: new Meteor.Collection "Locations"

-We define now a shared helper functions to get the topic string for a user or vis-verca
+We define now a shared helper functions to get the topic string for a user or vis-verca.
+The topics have the pattern location/:userId

 	Topic =
 		getTopicForUser: (user) -> "location/#{user._id}"